tomMoulard/fail2ban/README.md

 ```

 In the case where you define multiple regexp on the same url, the order of process will be :
-1. Block
+1. Allow
-2. Allow
+2. Block
-3. Filter

-In this exemple, all requets to `/whoami` will be denied.
+In this example, all requets to `/whoami` will be denied.

 #### Schema
 First request, IP is added to the Pool, and the `findtime` timer is started: